iammerrick/json-lisp/README.md

 JSON Lisp is a Lisp like language that uses JSON arrays to mimic Lisp S-Expressions.
 This repository is a reference resource to support my article on the topic.

-Check out the [JSON Lisp article](https://merrickchristensen.com/articles/json-lisp/) where we implement this langauge together.
+Check out the [JSON Lisp article](https://merrickchristensen.com/articles/json-lisp/) where we implement this language together.

 ## Examples